 The flow detection application has two interrelated components, detection and tracking.
 Detection is the process where flows suspected of being improper are identified and subsequently controlled.
 Tracking is the process where flows are tracked to determine whether they are truly hostile and when these flows recover to within acceptable limits.

 Junos OS Auditing Support for Security

-Debugging and troubleshooting are much easier when the timestamps in the system log files of all routers are synchronized, because events that span the network might be correlated with synchronous entries in multiple logs.
-Junos OS supports the Network Time Protocol (NTP), which you can enable on the router to synchronize the system clocks of routers and other networking equipment.
+Debugging and troubleshooting are much easier when the timestamps in the system log files of all devices are synchronized, because events that span the network might be correlated with synchronous entries in multiple logs.
+Junos OS supports the Network Time Protocol (NTP), which you can enable on the device to synchronize the system clocks of devices and other networking equipment.
 By default, NTP operates in an unauthenticated mode.
 You can configure various types of authentication, including an HMAC-MD5 scheme.